CIEMAT-Neutrino/SCINT/docs/Macros.md

 ```

 ## Analysis Macros
-You will see that the macros start with the ssome of these common lines:
+You will see that the macros start with the some of these common lines:
 ```python
 import sys; sys.path.insert(0, '../'); from lib import *
 default_dict = {"runs":["CALIB_RUNS","LIGHT_RUNS","ALPHA_RUNS","MUONS_RUNS","NOISE_RUNS"],"channels":["CHAN_TOTAL"],"key":["ANA_KEY"]}